 Ask yourself: is my writing space noisy?

-Always. carry. earplugs.
-My favorite are Hearos cause they’re cheap, soft, and punny.
+My favorite are Hearos cause they’re super-affordable, crazy-soft, and punny.

 Stand up to write.

-Too much sitting is bad for you (click to read WebMD article).
-If you know you get uncomfortable sitting like I do get a laptop desk and place it on top of your regular writing surface so you can stand once it becomes uncomfortable to sit.
-Observe:
+If you know you get uncomfortable sitting, like I do, get a laptop desk and place it on top of your regular writing surface so you can stand once it becomes uncomfortable to sit.